|

 - DANIËL:

-Dutch form of Daniel,
+Dutch form of Hebrew Daniyel,

 meaning "God is my judge."

-Hebrew biblical name of the
+this is the name of the

 hero of the Book of Daniel, who was cast into a den of

-lions but saved by God, meaning
+lions but saved by God.

-"God is my judge."
+Greek Daniēl (Hebrew Daniyel), meaning "God is my judge."
+In the bible,

 - DANIELE:

-Italian form of Daniel,
+Italian form of Hebrew Daniyel,

 meaning "God is my judge."

-- DANIIL:
+- DANIIL

 meaning "God is my judge."

-- DANIJEL:
+- DANIJEL

 meaning "God is my judge."

-- DANILO:
+- DANILO

-Ukrainian form of Daniel,
+form of

 meaning "God is my judge."